-There may be the odd occasion that Carol cannot answer due high demand for her time, but you can post your question on the CareersinAudit Group Facebook Page or in our LinkedIn Group where you can discuss current issues with other Risk professionals and Risk jobseekers from across the world.
+There may be the odd occasion that Carol cannot answer due high demand for her time, but you can post your question on the CareersinAudit Group Facebook Page or in our LinkedIn Group where you can discuss current issues with other Compliance professionals and Compliance jobseekers from across the world.

 Your Compliance Career Questions Answered:

 I’m very interested in which compliance courses to take to make a move into Compliance.
 Could you advise me on the best area to focus on and which training courses, based on my background?

 I have held top management jobs in Telecoms/Technical internationally; in the US, France and the UK.
 My degrees are in Marketing and Communications and an MBA in international business and entrepreneurship, which included accounting, economics, and finance and international finance courses.